DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 _That's why his subordinates never noticed when it became worse._

 It was exactly opposite of Alfreyja.
-Because the foreign gods hero was known as a gentle and calm person, his change was could be sensed by other angels and elves.
+Because the sidhes hero was known as a gentle and calm person, his change was could be sensed by other angels and elves.

 "That's right, speaking of medicine..."